-Last summer we told you about the R22 phase out and with summer approaching, Robinson Service Experts wanted to remind you of your courses of action.
+We told you last summer about the R22 phase out and with summer approaching, Robinson Service Experts wanted to remind you of your options.

-If you have an air conditioner installed prior to 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and pleasant.
-The [[U.S. Environmental Protection Agency]9] began phasing out R22 refrigerant in recent years because it was adding to the depletion of the Earth’s ozone layer.
+If you have an air conditioning system installed prior to 2010, it probably uses R22 refrigerant, which is what keeps the air coming from your air conditioner cool and comfortable.
+The U.S. Environmental Protection Agency began phasing out R22 refrigerant in recent years because it was contributing to the depletion of the Earth’s ozone layer.

 You can get recycled R22 now for existing air conditioning systems that use this specific refrigerant.

-The cost of R22 is going up because of the decreasing supply, and will not be available for use at all by 2020.
+The cost of R22 is increasing because of the dropping supply, and will no longer be available for use at all by 2020.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-If your air conditioning system was made after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
-However, if your AC equipment was made before January 2010, you have some options:
+If your air conditioning system was manufactured after January 2010, the R22 refrigerant phase-out probably doesn’t apply to you.
+However, if your air conditioning system was manufactured before January 2010, you have some options:

-2) Call a professional to replace the parts in your current AC equipment to help make it compatible with approved AC refrigerant.
-Keep in mind, this is not recommended because it could nullify your warranty(ies).
+2) Call an expert to replace the parts in your current air conditioning system to help make it compatible with approved A/C refrigerant.
+However, this is not recommended because it could nullify your warranty(ies).

 READY TO BE DONE WITH IT?

-If you don’t want to have to worry about the trouble of your refrigerant being phased-out, or you don’t want to worry about the increasing costs of said refrigerant, or you just want to improve the environment with a non-ozone destroying refrigerant, call Robinson Service Experts today and we’ll come out and provide you a no-charge in-home estimate on a new AC system, just in time for spring!
+If you don’t want to have to worry about the trouble of your refrigerant being phased-out, or you don’t want to stress about the increasing costs of said refrigerant, or you just want to help the environment with a non-ozone destroying refrigerant, call Robinson Service Experts today and we’ll come out and provide you a free in-home estimate on a new air conditioning system, just in time for spring!